streamich/react-use/docs/useWindowScroll.md

-# `useWindowSize`
+# `useWindowScroll`

-React sensor hook that re-renders on window scroll
+React sensor hook that re-renders on window scroll.

 ## Usage